Creative Arts

 Our music lessons are based on the Charanga scheme of learning and are adapted by teachers to meet the needs, interests and skills of our classes.
 Charanga allows children to be exposed to a range of music to excite and engage them before finding a variety of ways to respond to them.
 This includes examples such as singing, percussion & tuned instruments.

-If learning an instrument is an area of particular interest, our children can also access individual music lessons from the North Somerset Music Service which parents are charged for.
+If learning an instrument is an area of particular interest, our children can also access individual music lessons from the West of England Music and Arts which parents are charged for.

 We have recently been given the Music Mark Award in recognition of our work in championing and supporting access to music for all children and young people.